robdodson/robdodson.me/src/posts/finding-a-job-in-climate.md

 I don't say these things to discourage you from working on climate—I personally think we all need to seriously consider making the career switch—but I understand that everyone is in a different situation with their financial responsibilities and it's important to know ahead of time what kinds of companies are out there and what the compensation will be like.

+### Carbon offsets are very popular...for better or worse

+A significant portion of the companies I looked at deal in carbon offsets, which are a fairly controversial topic.
+The idea with an offset is that a big company can pay someone else to capture CO2 (i.e. plant or protect a forest), and this then "offsets" the big company's own emissions.
+Companies that sell offsets are market makers, they find the projects that will offset emissions, and they package them up and sell them.

+There are a number of problems with offsets, a few that I know of are:

+- It's unclear how they're regulated, or if they actually deliver the results they claim.
+- Planting a forest can take years to capture significatn CO2, but your emissions go into the air _today_.
+- The offset buyer doesn't have to change any of their behaviors.

+That last point is a big deal, and one of the reasons why folks say offsets are "greenwashing".
+Right now a lot of companies are making announcements about offseting their emissions, but imagine if they _couldn't_ buy offsets?
+Would they be pressured to actually operate more efficiently instead?

+It's hard for me to answer these questions, but my gut tells me that offsets are not a good model so I tended to steer away from companies who make them their primary business.

 ### There’s a common thread uniting folks

 I spoke to an engineer who said that even though their company was fully remote, they actually felt _closer_ to their peers than at their previous roles because they all shared a common interest—saving the planet.